ANALYSIS

 I found Black Butler when I was a kid.
 My friends and I were on the cusp of weebhood.
 Always joking about Ishimondo and how we were the weird kids hanging out in the corner while everyone else talked about boys and shopping.
 They liked Ouran, Soul Eater, Mirai Nikki, but it didn’t speak to me.

 Like all the western kids, I found the anime first.
-It hits the points I needed it to, had that dark appeal all the emos vibe with, but you gotta be honest: It didn’t make any sense.
+It hit the points I needed it to, had that dark appeal all the emos vibe with, but you gotta be honest: It didn’t make any sense.
 It required mad guesswork to understand characters’ motivations, and not in the good way.
 My eyes were darting all over the screen wondering how the fuck some tea in a dude’s basement was connected to eating souls, why Claude was such a drama queen, why we were pulling swords out of hoes’ throats.
 I just interpreted everything as metaphors and moved the hell on.

 I knew about the manga, knew the anime diverged from it, but didn’t take it serious until years later.
 Something compelled me to check up on it and next thing you know, I’d read everything my mans Yana had written up to that point.
 Ain’t stopped since.
 Looking back, I understood why it struck as hard as it did.
 Ciel’s experiences left him cynical, cruel, uninterested in people beyond what benefits they offered him.
 He was focused on that paper, keeping a distance from the people he loved most ‘cuz he knew there was no future to look forward to but you knew he’s still a kid, the way he acts sometimes.
 I was edgy, weird, sardonic, but immature.
 I let pessimism shape my worldview ‘cuz that was all I knew once I got smart enough to understand what was up with me.
 Maybe I hadn’t been through the shit Ciel had been through but I understood.
 Having these insane experiences no one else around you knows about knowing they’d never understand, carrying the memories no matter how badly you want to forget, knowing it changed the way your head works, the way you see the world, for the worse – it was indescribable how much it resonated with me.